 Step 1: You need to open File Explorer and navigate to the Steam > userdata directory (the folder where Steam is installed).
 There should be a folder corresponding to your Steam ID.
-Open the Steam ID folder and you can find some folders for each game which is identified using the AppID.
+Open the Steam ID folder and you can find some folders for each game that is identified using the AppID.

 Step 2: Look for the AppID folder corresponding to the target game and delete it.
 Then restart your computer, run Steam, and launch the involved game.

-When you log into Steam with your account and start the game, the folder you deleted just now would be produced again automatically.
+When you log in to Steam with your account and start the game, the folder you deleted just now would be produced again automatically.
 Please check that in the AppID folder.
 If the folder is back, it indicates your Steam Cloud is working properly.
 Then, you can go to Move 3.

 Move 3: Trigger the Steam Cloud Conflict Dialogue

 Step 1: Make sure Steam and related processes are closed completely in Task Manager.

 Step 2: Go to Steam > userdata > SteamID> AppID > remote.